bajankristof/nedb-models/docs.md

 - `projection` - used in `Model.find` and `Model.findOne`
 - `values` - used in `Model.insert`

-It's good practice to **not** return a completely new value, but return an extended one based on the parent's defaults.
+It's good practice **not** to return a completely new value, but to return an extended one based on the parent's defaults.

 **Kind**: static method of [<code>Model</code>](#Model)